crowdsourcing-class/crowdsourcing-class.github.io/assignment6.md

 1. Read at least 3 of the academic papers and write a brief summary of each of them.
 2. Pick one paper, and write an in-depth summary of its experimental methodology and its findings.
 3. Re-create one or more experiments from the paper.
 For this step, it's fine to deviate somewhat from the paper's design.
 For instance, you can use a different crowdsourcing platform, or a different set of images to collect labels for.
-4. Create a task on Mechanical Turk or another crowdsourcing platform, and perform the experiment.
+4. Create a task on Mechanical Turk, and perform the experiment.
 You will submit your task templates, along with any code and other materials that you used.
 5. Collect responses from crowd
 6. Analyze your findings and say how they are different from the findings in the original paper.
 7. Write a report and submit your final materials.